Git Basics. Working with Branches

 To complete this tutorial you will need to create a Git repo and add some text files to work with version control.

-For the tutorial, we will create a repo with a fake network automation project consisting of one folder: netauto
+For the tutorial, we will create a repo with a fake network automation project consisting of one folder: netauto, and two files: S1 and S2.

 Start a new git repo, using the following commands in your terminal: